Pfulcher26/QM_CSS_Lesson/README.md

-# CSS and CSS Selectors in Web Development & Quantum Metric (QM)
+# CSS and CSS Selectors in Web Development & QM

 ## Table of Contents
 - [What is CSS?](#what-is-css)